The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 Guide Promise

-Use a 5 x 2.25 in backing strip, a jumbo smooth clip, one lighter pocket front, and one slim tag with 3-5 mm visible pull edge.
+Use a 5 x 2.25 in backing strip, a jumbo smooth clip, one lighter pocket front, and one slim tag with a 3-5 mm visible pull edge.

 Quick Start